Definition of Financial Liabilities

 Classification of Financial Liabilities

-Financial liabilities can be classified as short-term financial liabilities and long-term financial liabilities:
+Financial liabilities can be classified as:

 Financial Liabilities Ratios with Explanation

-The various ratios related to financial liabilities are:
+The various ratios are:

-Short-Term Financial Liability Ratio = Short Term Financial Liabilities / Short Term Financial Assets
+Short-Term Financial Liability Ratio = Short-Term Financial Liabilities / Short-Term Financial Assets

-Long-Term Financial Liability Ratio = Long Term Financial Liabilities / Long Term Financial Assets
+Long-Term Financial Liability Ratio = Long-Term Financial Liabilities / Long-Term Financial Assets

 Financial Liabilities vs Operating Liabilities